openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 ``Boolean`` or type mentioned in :ref:`Extended Conditional Expressions`.
 Otherwise, a :index:`compile-time error` occurs.

-The left-hand operand expression is first evaluated at runtime.
+The left-hand-side operand expression is first evaluated at runtime.
 If the result is of type ``Boolean``, then the *unboxing conversion ()* is performed as
 follows:

--  If the resultant value is ``true``, then the value of the *conditional-or* expression is ``true``, and the evaluation of the right-hand operand expression is omitted.
+-  If the resultant value is ``true``, then the value of the *conditional-or* expression is ``true``, and the evaluation of the right-hand-side operand expression is omitted.

--  If the resultant value is ``false``, then the right-hand expression is evaluated.
+-  If the resultant value is ``false``, then the right-hand-side expression is evaluated.
 If the result of the evaluation is of type ``Boolean``, then the *unboxing conversion* is performed (see :ref:`Unboxing Conversions`).
 The resultant value is the value of the *conditional-or* expression.

-The computation results of '``||``' and '``|``' on ``boolean`` operands are the same, but the right-hand operand in '``||``' cannot be evaluated.
+The computation results of '``||``' and '``|``' on ``boolean`` operands are the same, but the right-hand-side operand in '``||``' cannot be evaluated.

 .. index::
    conditional-or expression